Ucommerce Scalability Options

 Horizontally Scaling of Ucommerce on the Web Server

 Ucommerce running on the Web Server can be distributed to multiple machines, as long as any shared state is kept at a single source of truth.
-Shared state co-insides with the Roles (SQL Server, RavenDB and NHibernate 2nd Level Cache), and needs to be accessible from all Web Server machines.
+Shared state co-insides with the Roles (SQL Server, and NHibernate 2nd Level Cache, search index), and needs to be accessible from all Web Server machines.

 Ucommerce has many options for improving performance and support scaling (both vertical and horizontal) and split per role out of the box.